-The Company will recognize revenues from transactions when (a) pervasive evidence that an agreement exists, (b) the product or service has been delivered, (c) the prices are fixed and determinable and not subject to refund or adjustment, and (d) collection of the amounts due are reasonably assured.
+The Company will recognize revenues from the food and beverage sales when (a) pervasive evidence that an agreement exists (b) the product or service has been delivered, (c) the prices are fixed and determinable and not subject to refund or adjustment, and (d) collection of the amounts due are reasonably assured.
+In generally, revenue is recognized when food and beverages products are sold, net of discounts.